California Residential Methane Emissions Characterization (CARMEC)

 The Issue

-Leakage of fossil gas from infrastructure and appliances within residential buildings releases methane, a greenhouse gas that has a warming effect 25 times as potent as that of carbon dioxide over a 100-year time horizon.
+Leakage of fossil gas from infrastructure and appliances within residential buildings releases methane, which has a warming effect 25 times as potent as carbon dioxide over a 100-year time horizon.
 Methane leakage occurs when equipment is off (quiescent or resting conditions), when burners start and stop, and during steady burner operation.
 Emissions during resting conditions and during steady burner operation were measured in a pioneering study led by Lawrence Berkeley National Laboratory (LBNL, Recipient) with help from Richard Heath & Associates, Inc. (RHA).
 In a previous study, the Recipient and RHA measured emissions from 75 houses located throughout coastal and central California and from over 100 appliances in the homes.
 Subsequent studies have measured emissions during start/stop events, steady burner operation, and in some cases also resting emissions for hundreds of burners on various types of fossil gas appliances in California, Boston, Illinois, Indiana, and New York.
 These studies have consistently found that methane emission rates are highly skewed, which means that overall emissions from the population are driven by very high emissions from a small fraction of the homes and appliances.
 The skewed nature of the emission distribution means that an accurate estimate of the overall emission inventory requires more robust data about the frequency and magnitude of high emission equipment.
 Knowledge of the factors that predict or are associated with high emissions could be used to develop cost-effective programs to identify and replace high-emitting equipment.
-Accurate emissions data are also important for quantifying the expected benefits of policies that accelerate replacement or avoidance of fossil gas infrastructure, e.g., through electrification retrofits or via restrictions on fossil gas in new construction.
-Critical deficiencies in the data that have been collected to date limit our knowledge of overall methane emissions from the residential sector and the best approaches to reducing these emissions.
+Accurate emissions data are also important for quantifying the expected benefits of policies that accelerate replacement or avoidance of older gas infrastructure, e.g., through retrofits.
+Critical deficiencies in the data that have been collected to date limit knowledge of overall methane emissions from the residential sector and the best approaches to reducing these emissions.

 Project Innovation

 The project will quantify and elucidate the sources of methane emissions from post-meter fossil gas infrastructure in California’s residential sector.
-The foundation of the study will be a field sampling campaign in a large and diverse sample of homes that include owner- and renter-occupied houses and multifamily units in the Los Angeles and San Francisco Bay Area urban centers as well as Fresno, Stockton, Sacramento, and Chico, with at least 50 percent of the sample in disadvantaged communities.
-The study will synthesize methane emissions data that have been collected previously in homes and coordinate with an ongoing study of methane emissions in Bakersfield.
+The foundation of the study is a field sampling campaign in a large and diverse sample of homes that include owner- and renter-occupied houses and multifamily units in several areas of the state, focusing in the first year of field work on Chico, Redding, and Merced.
+The study is synthesizing methane emissions data that have been collected previously in homes and using data collected through the SUMMATION study of methane emissions in Bakersfield.
 The study will greatly expand and improve the quality of available data on emissions from residential gas distribution systems and equipment used for space heating, water heating, cooking, clothes drying, aesthetics, and leisure.
-Data collection and analysis will aim to identify building, appliance technology, and household characteristics that can be used to screen for high emissions to design efficient decarbonization programs and improve the state’s methane inventory.
+Data collection and analysis aims to identify building, appliance technology, and household characteristics that can be used to screen for high emissions to design efficient programs to quantify and reduce state’s methane inventory.

 Project Goals